Bala, Gwynedd: Geography

-Set within the Bala Fault, Bala Lake (Llyn Tegid) is the largest natural lake in Wales at 3.7 mi in length and 800 m wide.
+Set within the Bala Fault, Llyn Tegid (Bala Lake) is the largest natural lake in Wales at 3.7 mi in length and 800 m wide.
 At 35 m, its depths could hide the tower of St Giles Church in Wrexham and still have 1 m of water above.
 The lake has occasionally been known to freeze over, most recently in the severe winters of 1947 and 1963.
 The rare Gwyniad fish—trapped in the lake at the end of the last ice age, some 10,000 years ago—is in danger because its natural home is increasingly unsuitable.
 A member of the whitefish family, it is found only in the lake.

 Cwm Hirnant, a valley running south from Bala, gives its name to the Hirnantian Age in the Ordovician Period of geological time.

 The closest major urban areas to Bala are Wrexham at 30 mi, Chester at 40 mi, and Liverpool, 52 mi to the northeast.
 Nearby villages include Llanfor, Llandderfel, Llanycil, Llangower, Llanuwchllyn, Rhyd-uchaf and Rhos-y-gwaliau.